Getting Started

 Building your project with CMake

-To build your project and link against sablib, use a CMakeLists.txt like this:
+To build your project and link against a manually built sablib, use a CMakeLists.txt like this:

 cmake_minimum_required(VERSION 3.10)